jtbonhomme/gotp/README.md

 # Todo

 - [ ] Add an update function, to change key name
-- [ ] Add a copy to clipboard function
 - [ ] Add tests on different OS.

 # Contributing